-Doctor Milligan, her hair flying along the sides of her head, almost collided with Emma and Alzina in the doorway.
-She was just leaving Hull House for her evening rounds of the tenements.
-She clutched her black bag with her right hand and retucked her baby fine, side wisps with her left.
+Doctor Milligan, her hair flying along the sides of her head, almost collided with Emma and Alzina in the doorway, leaving Hull House for her evening rounds of the tenements.
+She clutched her black bag with her right hand and re-tucked her baby fine, side wisps with her left.

-Alzina looked past Doctor Milligan at the men in dark coats who were streaming in the doors of the Jane Club meeting room.
+Alzina looked past Doctor Milligan at the men in dark coats who were streaming through the doors of the Jane Club meeting room.
 "Who are they?" she asked Doctor Milligan.

 The girl named Cathleen got up and motioned to the others to follow her.
 They all trotted into the clubroom after the first girl, like ducklings in a file.

 Doctor Milligan turned to Alzina.
 "There, now, they're going in.
 See?
 The hard part's done!
 Just to see that the speaker gets introduced to everybody.
 Try. . . try to get them to mix a bit!
 I don't know how in mercy's sake we're supposed to be starting some union if they can't even be in the same room together!"

 "Well, who is going to be the speaker?"
 Alzina muttered, dubiously.
 "I didn't know we had anything scheduled for tonight other than our wrap-up of the inspections. . ."

 Milligan.
 "One is that newspaper fellow, Mister Stead.
 And

 the other is. . ."
 A dignified gray-haired man came through